forestryio/forestry.io/hugo/content/docs/settings/team-management.md

 ## User Roles

-In Organizations, Users can be given one of three roles.
+Users can be given one of three roles.
 These affect what the user can do in the CMS.

-### Editor (also Collaborators)
+### Editors

-The editor role gives a User the ability to manage content across sites within that organization.
+The editor role gives a User the ability to manage content.

 {{% tip %}}
 Collaborators have the ability to manage content for their respective site but don't have access to sites across the organization.